project-akri/akri-on-krustlet/dh-grpc-proxy/README.md

 # Discovery Handler gRPC Proxy
-A proxy to manage the connection between Akri Agent and any WebAssembly builded Discovery Handlers.
+A proxy to manage the connection between Akri Agent and any WebAssembly built Discovery Handlers.